rainbowdashlabs/sql-java/README.md

 Optional.ofNullable(anyValue)
 ```

-There are some special Optionals designed for specific types like `OptionalLong`, `OptionalInt` and `OptionalDouble`.
+There are some special Optionals designed for specific types like `OptionalLong`, `OptionalInt`, `OptionalDouble` and `OptionalBoolean`.

 In general the whole think would look like this: